 The issue is that given the amount of conflicting information online, the lack of information and education in regular personal training courses, most coaches do not know how to properly adapt routines and properly cue women to train safely when they do have Diastasis recti.

 It is incredibly important to learn these techniques from someone who specializes in the postpartum body and its unique concerns.

-I remember before I had kids, I’d be all about the “what is your excuse?” motto at ALL costs… oh… but, what a reality check have kids been!
+Before I had kids, my motto was: “what is your excuse?” at ALL costs… oh… but, what a reality check have kids been!
 LOL

 And, while I do think it is important to prioritize the things that are important for you, since becoming a mom, I have now come to understand that life sometimes just happens… and, that’s fine.

-There is nothing more that breaks my heart than when I receive messages on Instagram or from the girls who decided to join my program, telling me about their previous experiences with other professionals who might not yet be at the stage of life to understand all the juggle that comes with parenthood.
+Nothing breaks my heart more than when I receive messages on Instagram or from the girls who decided to join my program, telling me about their previous experiences with other professionals who might not yet be at the stage of life to understand all the juggle that comes with parenthood.

-Every time she told him she was struggling to stick with it, she was told to “stop making excuses!”
+Every time she told him she was struggling to stick with it, he told her to “stop making excuses!”

 I don’t know about you, but even for me who has been a professional athlete… the thought of going to the gym 2x/day while caring for a baby makes me want to cry before even getting there.